Education at the BRAIN Center

 Assistant Professor of Clinical Psychology

-Dr. Graczyk earned her PhD in Clinical Psychology and School Psychology from Northern Illinois University in 1998 and completed a National Institute of Mental Health (NIMH) postdoctoral prevention research fellowship in urban children's mental health in 2001.
-Her work at UIC allows her to combine her research and clinical interests in anxiety disorders with her desire to continue to work with schools and community agencies in providing quality mental health services to children.
+Dr. Graczyk earned her Ph.D. in Clinical Psychology and School Psychology from Northern Illinois University in 1998 and completed a National Institute of Mental Health (NIMH) postdoctoral prevention research fellowship in urban children’s mental health in 2001.
+Her current work allows her to combine her research interests in the transportability of evidence-based practices to schools with her field work in schools related to promoting school attendance, meeting the needs of students with anxiety, and the systemic implementation of a multi-tiered system of support (MTSS) service delivery model to address the academic and social-emotional needs of all students.

-Dr. Graczyk has presented at professional local, national, and international conferences on such topics as pediatric anxiety disorders, Asperger's Disorder, school-based mental health services, social and emotional learning (SEL), child and adolescent peer relationships, and the role of key opinion leader teachers in promoting the utilization of school-based interventions for children with ADHD.
+Dr. Graczyk has presented at local, national, and international conferences on such topics as pediatric anxiety disorders, school-based mental health services, a multi-tiered system of support to promote school attendance and address chronic absenteeism, social and emotional learning (SEL), child and adolescent peer relationships, and the role of key opinion leader teachers in promoting the utilization of school-based interventions for children with ADHD.
 She has written journal articles and book chapters on an array of topics.
-Dr. Graczyk's most recent research is focused on determining ways to help community-based mental health practitioners (e.g., in schools and community mental health agencies) learn and use evidence-based mental health interventions with the children and families they serve, especially youth with anxiety disorders.
+Dr. Graczyk’s most recent research is focused on determining ways to help community-based mental health and educational practitioners learn and use evidence-based mental health interventions with the children and families they serve, especially youth with anxiety disorders.

 - Association for Positive Behavioral Supports